Pattern#

 q.next; // nil

 By using the parameter repeats: 2, we configure Pseq to go over list twice.
-By multiplining the pattern by 10 a new pattern is created.
+By multiplying the pattern by 10 a new pattern is created.
 The resulting stream is the same but each number is multiplied by 10.
 Calling q.next will evaluate next until the resulting object streams itself.
-In the example above, next is called three times.
-First on a stream generated by Pseq then on a stream generated by Prand and then on a number.
+In the example above, next is called three times, first on a stream generated by Pseq, then on a stream generated by Prand and then on a number.

 (